poytaytoy/poytaytoy/README.md

 ## Hi there 👋

 Hello, I'm Clement Chung!
 Someone that enjoys building web application and data processing.
-I'm still a noob in programming and haves lots mroe to leanrn!
+I'm still a noob in programming and haves lots more to leanrn!
 Hope you enjoy some of my projects, enjoy :)

 Programming languages/Framework that I use